Arbitrage theory in a market of stochastic dimension: Abstract

 \section{Abstract}

 This paper studies an equity market of stochastic dimension, where the number of assets fluctuates over time.
 In such a market, we develop the fundamental theorem of asset pricing, which provides the equivalence of the following statements: (i) there exists a supermartingale num\'eraire portfolio; (ii) each dissected market, which is of a fixed dimension between dimensional jumps, has locally finite growth; (iii) there is no arbitrage of the first kind; (iv) there exists a local martingale deflator; (v) the market is viable.
-We also present the Optional decomposition theorem, which characterizes a given nonnegative process as the wealth process of some investment-consumption strategy.
+We also present the optional decomposition theorem, which characterizes a given nonnegative process as the wealth process of some investment-consumption strategy.
+Furthermore, similar results still hold in an open market embedded in the entire market of stochastic dimension, where investors can only invest in a fixed number of large capitalization stocks.
 These results are developed in an equity market model where the price process is given by a piecewise continuous semimartingale of stochastic dimension.
 Without the continuity assumption on the price process, we present similar results but without explicit characterization of the num\'eraire portfolio.

 {\it MSC 2020 subject classifications:} Primary 60G48, 91G10; Secondary 60H05, 60H30.